From Our Las Vegas Office,

 The home is an exempt asset for purposes of qualifying for Medicaid.
 However, this does not mean that it is exempt from estate recovery.
 In fact, the home is the asset most frequently sought in Medicaid Estate Recovery.

-The Nevada Supreme Court ruled that the State may impose a lien, subject to certain limitations, before the surviving spouse’s death upon property in which it has a legitimate interest.
+The lower court prohibited the State from placing Medicaid liens against homes of surviving spouses of Medicaid recipients.
+On appeal, the Nevada Supreme Court ruled that the State may impose a lien, subject to certain limitations, before the surviving spouse’s death upon property in which it has a legitimate interest.

 The Court said that the state “will release the lien upon the surviving spouse’s demand for any bona fide transaction, including, but not limited to, selling the property, refinancing the property, and obtaining a reverse mortgage.”
 However, “the state’s interest is not extinguished when the deceased recipient’s interest in the property is transferred for less than fair market value.”